“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack?

-Kirsten Gillibrand is a 52 year old Democratic U.S. Senator from New York since 2009.
+Kirsten Gillibrand is a 52-year-old Democratic U.S. Senator from New York since 2009.
 She announced an exploratory committee earlier in the year and announced her run for the 2020 Presidential Election on March 17, 2019.
 However, on August 28, Gillibrand decided to end her presidential campaign in order to serve the country better in the Senate.

 At this time, our team can only speculate who Kirsten Gillibrand is attempting to target.
 However, looking at her previous supporters, we can determine an educated guess which will be replaced later on with her exact target voter as her campaign develops:

 According to current oddsmakers and sportsbooks, Kirsten Gillibrand hasn’t gotten the fairest odds to be President in 2020.
 While this politician has the experience, she is being snubbed for more well-known Democrats like Kamala Harris, Bernie Sanders, and even freshman candidate Beto O’Rourke.
 Kirsten Gillibrand currently sits in the middle of the odds field.

 At this moment, Gillibrand does not hold the best odds to become the Democratic nominee but has better odds than most Democratic candidates.
 Gillibrand will likely need to push for more awareness and differentiate her campaign from the other Dems which means finding something they aren’t pitching.
 Gillibrand’s odds will depend on her ability to hold her spotlight and appeal to voters.